If you have chickens laying soft eggs and aren’t sure what to do about it, you’re in luck because I have plenty of answers.

 If your flock’s diet is calcium-rich, then examine their living situation.
 Are your chickens cooped in a small area all day?
 Do they have 10 square feet of space?
 Are roosters picking on her?

 It’s possible her environment is causing her stress, and the calcium is being diverted from creating egg shells to supporting your hen’s bodily health.
+This type of stress can also effect your chicken’s lifespan.

 In one memorable experience on our farm, one of our chickens watched a dog kill her flock mate.
 The surviving hen never laid well after, and laid a couple rubber eggs.
 Since her diet was good and she was healthy, environmental stress seemed to be the cause.